-Arrow of Light is a shortened year, running only to the Blue and Gold Banquet in February, whereupon all the boys complete their Cub Scouting career by literally “crossing over” a ceremonial bridge to join Boy Scout Troop 1 Lancaster.
-The Blue and Gold Banquet is the capstone of the Cub Scout’s career.
+Arrow of Light is a shortened year, running only to the Blue and Gold Banquet in the spring, whereupon all the boys complete their Cub Scouting career by literally “crossing over” a ceremonial bridge to join Boy Scout Troop 1 Lancaster.
+The Crossover Ceremony during the spring Pack Meeting is the capstone of the Cub Scout’s career.

 Arrow of Light Adventures are: